abhijeet-saxena/wysiwyg/README.md

 Changes the background color for the selection or at the insertion point.
 Requires a color value string as a value argument. useCSS must be true for this to function.
 (Not supported by Internet Explorer.)

 increaseFontSize
-Adds a <big> tag around the selection or at the insertion point.
+Adds a &lt;big&gt; tag around the selection or at the insertion point.
 (Not supported by Internet Explorer.)

 indent
 Indents the line containing the selection or insertion point.
 In Firefox, if the selection spans multiple lines at different levels of indentation, only the least indented lines in the selection will be indented.

 insertBrOnReturn
-Controls whether the Enter key inserts a <br> element, or splits the current block element into two.
+Controls whether the Enter key inserts a &lt;br&gt; element, or splits the current block element into two.
 (Not supported by Internet Explorer.)

 insertHorizontalRule
-Inserts a <hr> element at the insertion point, or replaces the selection with it.
+Inserts a &lt;hr&gt; element at the insertion point, or replaces the selection with it.

 insertHTML
 Inserts an HTML string at the insertion point (deletes selection).
 Requires a valid HTML string as a value argument.
 (Not supported by Internet Explorer.)